2022–23 Manchester City F.C. season: Autumn period

-A second consecutive 0–0 Champions League away draw, to Dortmund on 25 October was sufficient to ensure City would qualify for the last 16 as group winners with one game to spare.
+A second consecutive 0–0 Champions League away draw, to Dortmund on 25 October, was sufficient to ensure City would qualify for the last 16 as group winners with one game to spare, although Mahrez again missed a penalty.
 On 2 November, Rico Lewis scored his first senior goal in a 3–1 win against Sevilla; he became the all-time youngest scorer on a first start in a Champions League match and City's youngest ever Champions League scorer, aged 17 years and 346 days.
-Three days later, City beat Fulham 2–1 in the league at the Etihad, having played for over an hour with ten men after João Cancelo had been sent-off when adjudged to have deliberately denied Harry Wilson a goal-scoring opportunity with a shoulder charge.
+Three days later, City beat Fulham 2–1 in the league at the City of Manchester Stadium, having played for over an hour with ten men after João Cancelo had been sent off when adjudged to have deliberately denied Harry Wilson a goal-scoring opportunity with a shoulder charge.
 City's winner was scored in the fifth minute of injury time by Haaland, netting a penalty after De Bruyne had been fouled.
 This led to ecstatic scenes afterwards with Guardiola encouraging his players to thank the crowd with a lap of honour.

-The Blues lost their final game before the mid-season break for the World Cup on 12 November, having been deservingly beaten 1–2 at home to Brentford with a brace, and 98th minute winner, from Ivan Toney, who had just learnt a couple of days beforehand he was not being called up to the England squad to play in Qatar.
-City therefore ended the first part of the season in second place in the league, five points behind Arsenal and two points ahead of Newcastle, but with a game in hand; the Blues also safely qualified for the last 16 of the Champions League and reached the fourth round of the EFL Cup.
+The Blues lost their final game before the mid-season break for the World Cup on 12 November, having been beaten 1–2 at home to Brentford with a brace, including a 98th-minute winner, from Ivan Toney.
+City therefore ended the first part of the season in second place in the league, five points behind Arsenal and two points ahead of Newcastle, but with a game in hand; the Blues also advanced in the Champions League with an unbeaten record and reached the fourth round of the EFL Cup.

-Sixteen of City's players were called up in squads to play in the World Cup finals, second only to Barcelona (17) in world football, and the most in the club's history.
+Sixteen of City's players were called up in squads to play in the World Cup finals, second only to Barcelona (seventeen) in world football, and the most in the club's history.
 This left just eight players remaining at home until the season resumed the week before Christmas with a home EFL Cup tie against Liverpool.
-Only two of City's World Cup participants played for teams eliminated at the group stage of the competition.
-The other fourteen would remain for the knockout stages.
+Just two of City's World Cup participants played for teams eliminated after the group stage of the competition; the other fourteen would remain for the knockout phase.
 However, only Julián Álvarez reached the final week of the competition in the Argentina squad, while the others were eliminated either in the round of 16 or quarter-finals. Álvarez went on to become the fifth player to participate on the pitch in a World Cup final while playing at City (after Nigel de Jong in 2010, and Sergio Agüero, Pablo Zabaleta and Martin Demichelis in 2014), and only the second to become a World Cup winner as a City player.